OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/The Graph/thegraph.md

 ![Playground](https://lh7-us.googleusercontent.com/docsz/AD_4nXf3afwSins8_eO7BceGPN79VvwolDxmFNUnkPk0zAJCaUA-3-UAAjVvrMzwr7q9vNYWdrEUNgm2De2VfQpWauiT87RkFc-cVfoPSsQbYSgsmwhyY1-tpPdv2J1H4JAMq70nfWBhb8PszZBFjsbDAaJ5eto?key=fnI6SyFgXU9SZRNX5C5vPQ)

-### Publish Your Subgraph to The Graph’s Decentralized Network
+### Publish your subgraph to The Graph’s decentralized network

 Once your subgraph is ready to be put into production, you can publish it to the decentralized network.
 On your subgraph’s page in Subgraph Studio, click on the Publish button: